 Taste-test for salt and spice, adding more fish sauce if not flavorful or salty enough, or more lime juice if too salty.
 Add more coconut milk if too spicy.

 To serve it the way they do in Thailand, simply fry an egg in a little vegetable oil and lightly salt it.
-Set this over a mound of rice on each plate.

 Raw Egg Warning

 Consuming raw and lightly-cooked eggs poses a risk of food-borne illness.